Best Trekking Places in Goa 2026 | Before Monsoon Trails Guide

 Duration: 7-9 hours (round trip)

 Starting from Mauxi village, the initial 3 kilometers follow a motorable dirt road before the actual trail begins.
-The descent into the gorge where Todo cascades requires careful footing—loose rocks and exposed roots make this section treacherous during or immediately after rains.
-The waterfall itself drops approximately 60 meters into a deep pool surrounded by sheer rock walls, creating a natural amphitheater effect.
-Local guides prove essential for Todo—the trail isn’t marked, and several false paths can lead trekkers astray.
-Guides from Mauxi or Valpoi know river-crossing points, rest spots, and seasonal trail conditions.
-The return journey, being mostly uphill, tests stamina significantly.
-Start early (6 AM departure recommended) to avoid hiking during peak afternoon heat.
+The descent into the gorge where Todo cascades requires careful footing — loose rocks and exposed roots make this section treacherous.
+The waterfall itself drops approximately 60 meters into a deep pool surrounded by sheer rock walls.
+Local guides from Mauxi or Valpoi are essential for this trail.

 4. Tambdi Surla Trek